Klungkung Regency: Administrative districts

-The regency is divided into four districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024 and the population density at that date.
-The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 53 rural desa and 6 urban kelurahan - the latter all in the Semarapura part of Klungkung District), and its postal codes.
+The regency is divided into four districts (kecamatan), listed below with their areas and their populations at the 2010 Census and the 2020 Census, together with the official estimates as of mid-2024 and the population density at that date.
+The table also includes the locations of the district administrative centres, the number of administrative villages in each district (totaling 53 rural desa and 6 urban kelurahan – the latter all in the Semarapura part of Klungkung District), and its postal codes.